-CIL completes an annual Stress Testing and Scenario Analysis exercise to identify and quantify potential stress events that could heavily impact the performance and financial resilience of the business.
+CIL undertakes stress testing and scenario analysis to identify and quantify potential stress events that could heavily impact the performance and financial resilience of the business.
 The Risk Management Function involves relevant subject matter experts from key business and functional areas in stress and scenario testing development and selection.
 This is reported to the Group Executive Risk Committee and included in the annual ORSA report.